LeonarDev/Trybe/Exercises/fundamentals/block_09/9.1/readme.md

 <hr>
 <br>

-6) Finally, the Curiosity robot has a 60% message sending success rate due to the fact that the robot is already very busy with other operations.
+#### Exercise 6) Finally, the Curiosity robot has a 60% message sending success rate due to the fact that the robot is already very busy with other operations.
 Then, add in the sendMarsTemperature function another callback that contains the actions to be taken in case of failure.

 ```js
 const messageDelay = () => Math.floor(Math.random() * 5000);